 Error plugin

-• Return a custom HTTP status based on thrown error
+- Returns a custom HTTP status based on the thrown error

-• Render valid JSON with error code and message
+- Renders valid JSON with the error code and message via the

 Installation